AbirChoudhury-26/Striver-SDE-Sheet/README.md

 # Striver-SDE-Sheet
 Problems for Interview preparation .
 ## Hello Folks 🖐.
-This repo will contain all the codes related to Data Structure
+This repo will contain all the codes related to Data Structure.Mostly Data Structure will be covered.

 * Arrays
 * Linkedlist